 See Studies on normal infant sleep for more information on what is normal.

-Babies wake at night for many reasons, and they often start waking at night after sleeping through for a few months.
+Babies wake at night for many reasons, and they often start waking at night after sleeping through for a few weeks or months.
 Some of the reasons for night waking (in no particular order) are:

 - baby wants more time with mom